 Homeschooling laws can change, so be sure to check the Texas Department of Education website for updates.

-Here is some information to get you started:
+Here is some information on Texas homeschool requirements to get you started:

 Laws regarding homeschooling in Texas are found in the Texas Education Law.
 According to the Texas Education Agency, the state agency that oversees public education, homeschooling in Texas has been a legal alternative to public schooling since 1994 when the Texas Supreme Court upheld the decision of a lower court in Leeper et al. v.
 Arlington ISD et al. This ruling allowed the same exemption to the compulsory attendance requirement that private school students enjoyed (Texas Education Code (TEC), §25.086(a)(1)).